 Unfortunately, no recipe was listed.

-She found nothing on the market that met her standards.
+Nothing on the market met my standards.

 Isthmus article about the MooBuzz® Leather Protection early days by David Medaris